iandees/openra-dockerfile/README.md

 # Dockerfile for an OpenRA dedicated server

-### News 02/2019

-  - image is now based on the official mono base image which is based on Debian
-  - image is available for amd64, arm32v5 and aarch64

 ### Build FAQ

   - Images are built on Docker Hub for various architectures (see `hooks/.config`)